DannyDainton/basic-newman-slack-bot/README.md

 Running the app locally using Docker can achieved using the `docker-compose up` command from the terminal.
 This will create the images and start the containers, once started, you can use the same localtunnel created URL _https://newman-app.localtunnel.me_ within Slack.

 ![Running Locally With Docker](./public/Running_Locally_With_Docker.png)

-**Note** - If you make changes to any of the files or add things like your own `collection` or `environment` files, you will need to run the `docker-compose build` command, for the changes to take effect.

 ---